infernojs/inferno/README.md

 `npm i babel-plugin-inferno@next`

+In this release we are trying to focus on increasing performance of previous slow code paths. `inferno-server` performance has been boosted up to 10times depending on the workload.

+JSX users will also see performance benefit when static nodes are used.
+You no longer need to add `$NoNormalize` flag on those nodes.
+It's done automatically in compilation time.

 Documentation rewrite is going on at the moment.
 If you find any issues using the new version please file a Github issue.
+See JSFiddle link below to reproduce the issue.

 ### V4 highlights